OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-18.md

 ## 2 Chronicles 18:27

-But Micaiah said, “If you actually return safely, the Lord has not spoken by me.”
+But Micaiah said, “If you indeed return safely, the Lord has not spoken by me.”
 And he said, “Listen, all you people!”

 ---

 ## 2 Chronicles 18:28

-So the king of Israel and Jehoshaphat king of Judah went up against Ramoth-gilead.
+Thus, the king of Israel and Jehoshaphat, king of Judah, proceeded to Ramoth-gilead.

 ---